 It also slows the growth of bacteria (8) causing the common cold, the flu, and other illnesses.

+The health benefits of Cinnamon also include improved blood flow (4) and blood clot prevention.
 Cinnamon benefits you further by improving blood flow (4) and preventing blood clots.
 All of these things help reduce your risk of heart disease and stroke (4).

 Who knew a sweet little spice could have such a big impact?!

-Health Benefits of Cinnamon 3: Anti-inflammatory
+Anti-Inflammatory Benefits of Cinnamon

 Inflammation is natural in the body.
 It’s your natural defense against foreign invaders and helps the body heal itself.
 However, inflammation can become a problem when it’s chronic (long-term) and directed against the body’s own tissues (9).
 This can happen with autoimmune diseases such as multiple sclerosis (MS).